-First, tone matters.
+First, tone of voice matters.
 Your tone when showing affection in English is key to showing the person that you truly care about them.

 Otherwise, you might sound like you’re being sarcastic, or that you don’t really mean what you say.
 You may sound a little insincere.